 The Master of Sacred Theology (STM) degree is normally completed in one year and requires satisfactory completion of a minimum of twenty-four (24) credits in advanced courses (ATS Standard 4.12).
-Students are generally limited to twelve credits (four courses) each fall and spring semester.
+Students are generally limited to twelve credits (four courses) each fall and spring semester with overloads approved by the Academic Dean in rare circumstances.
 The STM includes combination of 200-level, 300-level, and 400-level courses.
-An area of focus is selected as part of the degree requirements.
+An area of focus must be selected as part of the degree requirements.